G87git/intro-section-with-dropdown-navigation/intro-section-with-dropdown-navigation-main/README.md

 # Frontend Mentor - QR code component solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
+This is a solution to the [Intro Section With Dropdown and Navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents